ianflig/the-odin-project/javascript-path/jp-01-intermediate-html-and-css/07-admin-dashboard/README.md

 The live site can be viewed [here](https://odin-07.vercel.app).

+**_DESCRIPTION_**:
+This project does not have any type of interactivity because this was assigned to practice CSS Grid and some styling features (specificity, advanced selectors)

 ## Setup

 This app doesn't use any packages.
 To run this setup locally, easiest way I found is to do: